Orluca/TOP-todo-app/README.md

 ### bugs

 - deleting a project will cause an empty todo list, because beforehand it will select it as a filter when clicking the delete button
+- if a project is highlighted and switching to eidt mode, highlight should be removed